Four Seasons 1

 Review of Four Seasons 1

-The 2025-built Four Seasons I cruise ship is the first of all three identical-design superyachts representing a total investment of EUR 1,2 billion (400M per unit).
-The shipowner is Four Seasons Hotels Ltd (via its Miami-based subsidiary Marc-Henry Cruise Holdings Ltd) operating under the new cruise travel brand (2022-established/2026-inaugurated) Four Seasons Yachts.
+The 2025-built/2026-inaugurated Four Seasons I cruise ship (aka FSY1) is the first of three identical-design superyachts representing a total investment of EUR 1.2 billion (EUR 400M per unit).
+The shipowner is Four Seasons Hotels Ltd (via its subsidiary Marc-Henry Cruise Holdings Ltd), operating under the new cruise travel brand (established 2022/inaugurated 2026) Four Seasons Yachts.

-The second ship (Four Seasons II) was ordered in June 2023 and slated for delivery in 2026-Q4 (December).
+The second ship (Four Seasons II) was ordered in June 2023 (financed in May 2025) and is slated for delivery in November 2027 (inauguration in January 2028).

 History

-The shipowner's parent company Four Seasons Hotels Ltd (1961-founded, Toronto Canada-headquartered) is an international hospitality company.
-In 2007, Four Seasons Hotels Ltd's majority owners became Bill Gates (71,25% via Cascade Investment LLC/Kirkland WA USA-based) and Al-Waleed bin Talal Saud (23,75% via Kingdom Holding Company/Riyadh Saudi Arabia-based).
+The shipowner’s parent company, Four Seasons Hotels Ltd (founded 1961, headquartered in Toronto, Canada), is an international hospitality company.
+In 2007, Four Seasons Hotels Ltd’s majority owners became Bill Gates (71.25% via Cascade Investment LLC, based in Kirkland, WA, USA) and Al-Waleed bin Talal Al Saud (23.75% via Kingdom Holding Company, based in Riyadh, Saudi Arabia).

-For the 3-yacht project, Four Seasons contracted the Italian shipbuilder Fincantieri.
+For the three-yacht project, Four Seasons contracted the Italian shipbuilder Fincantieri.
 The contract with Fincantieri was signed on July 11, 2022.

-The yacht design itself was developed by TDoS (Tillberg Design of Sweden).
+The yacht design was developed by TDoS (Tillberg Design of Sweden).
 The deal with TDoS was signed on September 29, 2022.
-Besides Four Seasons, TDoS, and Fincantieri, the project also joined Prosper & Martine Assouline (1994-founded in Paris France lifestyle brand) and Martin Brudnizki Design Studio/MBDS (2000-founded, London England-based).
-Tillberg was contracted to design the yacht's exterior and staterooms, while MBDS designed the passenger areas.
+Besides Four Seasons, TDoS, and Fincantieri, the project also includes Prosper & Martine Assouline (founded 1994 in Paris, France, lifestyle brand) and Martin Brudnizki Design Studio/MBDS (founded 2000, based in London, England).
+Tillberg was contracted to design the yacht’s exterior and staterooms, while MBDS designed the passenger areas.

-The Four Seasons ships resemble the former Onassis' yacht which is currently named Christina O (IMO 8963818, MMSI 248383000/Malta-flagged) and owned by the Rarotonga (Cook Islands New Zealand)-based shipowner CHRISTINA LTD PARTNERSHIP.
-The structure housing the 4-story Funnel Suite is shaped to resemble the Christina Onassis yacht's funnel.
-Other similarities with the famous superyacht are the mast with sitcom equipment and the aft decks with swimming pools.
-The Christina Onassis ship was launched as HMCS Stormont (River-class frigate/warship, pennant number K327) and was commissioned by the Royal Canadian Navy in 1943-45 during WW2 (1939-45).
+The Four Seasons ships resemble the former Onassis yacht, currently named Christina O (IMO 8963818, MMSI 248383000/Malta-flagged) and owned by the Rarotonga (Cook Islands, New Zealand)-based shipowner CHRISTINA LTD PARTNERSHIP.
+The structure housing the four-story/three-bedroom Funnel Suite is shaped to resemble the Christina O yacht’s funnel.
+Other similarities with the famous superyacht are the mast with satcom equipment and the aft decks with swimming pools.
+The Christina O was launched as HMCS Stormont (River-class frigate/warship, pennant number K327) and was commissioned by the Royal Canadian Navy in 1943–1945 during WWII (1939–1945).

-Marc-Henry Cruise Holdings Ltd (2020-incorporated in Valletta Malta company) is Four Seasons Yachts' Joint Owner and Operator.
-The company was established by Nadim Ashi (Founder, Owner and CEO of Fort Partners LLC/Miami Florida-based real estate ownership, development and management company in Fort Lauderdale Florida) and Philip Levine (Co-Owner of Starboard Cruise Services).
+Marc-Henry Cruise Holdings Ltd (incorporated in 2020 in Valletta, Malta) is Four Seasons Yachts’ Joint Owner and Operator.
+The company was established by Nadim Ashi (Founder, Owner, and CEO of Fort Partners LLC/Miami, Florida–based real estate ownership, development, and management company; operations in Fort Lauderdale, Florida) and Philip Levine (Co-Owner of Starboard Cruise Services).

 Larry Pimentel is Four Seasons Yachts’ President and CEO, while Nadim Ashi and Philip Levine are Co-Executive Chairmen.

-Marc-Henry Cruise Holdings LTD is Miami-based and responsible for the Four Seasons Yachts' sales and marketing, as well as for the fleet's marine and technical operations, vessel crewing, deployment strategy/itinerary planning.
+The Miami-based Marc-Henry Cruise Holdings Ltd is responsible for Four Seasons Yachts’ sales and marketing, as well as the fleet’s marine and technical operations, vessel crewing, and deployment strategy/itinerary planning.

-Debuting in 2026 (the inaugural cruise is currently planned to start in January 2026), the ultra-luxury travel brand Four Seasons Yachts brings the Four Seasons Hotels & Resorts' legendary attentive and personalized service to the high seas.
+Debuting in March 2026, the ultra-luxury travel brand Four Seasons Yachts brings Four Seasons Hotels & Resorts’ legendary attentive and personalized service to the high seas.

-These superyacht voyages are expected to provide the unique opportunity to enjoy the hospitality brand's luxury resort vacation lifestyle at sea.
+These superyacht voyages are expected to provide a unique opportunity to enjoy the hospitality brand’s luxury resort lifestyle at sea.

-The yacht travel experience is marked by the industry's highest crew-to-passenger ratio, exotic itineraries (with the option to be combined into B2Bs/back-to-back cruises for longer vacations), extended port stays (late-night departure and overnight stays for longer shore excursions and deeper land explorations.
+The yacht travel experience is marked by the industry’s highest crew-to-passenger ratio, exotic itineraries (with the option to be combined into B2Bs/back-to-back cruises for longer vacations), and extended port stays (late-night departures and overnight stays) for longer shore excursions and deeper land explorations.

 Four Seasons Yachts’ main rival is The Ritz-Carlton Yacht Collection.